konapun/HomegrownMVC/README.md

   * Add QueryBuilder utility
   * Allow GET/POST/PATCH/DELETE etc. for route matching
   * Automatically set resources to parent's resource and classname for RouteControllers which extend concrete RouteControllers
-  * Pass parameters in RouteControllers through dedicated args rather than a param array.
-That way maxArgDepth can be removed.